doug-baer/hol-xfer/README.md

 The Linux VM requires sufficient local storage to handle at least one exported template.
 A minimum of 1 TB is recommended, depending on the on-disk sizes of your templates, though more is better!

+REQUIRES: VMNware ovftool compatible with your version(s) of CLoud Director.

+Main configuration is performed in hol/config.yaml

 EXAMPLE Workflow